Newton Park services

 During 2016, works commenced on a new electrical substation along the access road to the farm.
 As part of these works, a new junction had to be created, which now allows traffic to access the service area from all directions meaning traffic leaving the service area to head back towards the A1(M) no longer have to make a detour.
 As part of these works, new road signs were erected which now advertise the service area in blue, implying that this is a motorway service area for the A1(M) but in reality it is not big enough and it is only a local service area.

-On 15 March 2021, the Jet filling station closed for approximately 20 weeks for site refurbishment works.
-These works will including replacing both forecourt canopies as well as adding a rear extension to the shop building to introduce new male toilets and showers and re-cladding of the shop building.
+On 15 March 2021, the Jet filling station closed for site refurbishment works, with both forecourt canopies replaced as well as adding a rear extension to the shop building to introduce new male toilets and showers and re-cladding of the shop building.
 The new site reopened on 12 August 2021.

 The petrol station is marked as "Services" by the Ordnance Survey.